Groestlcoin/sovbox/README.md

 # sovbox

-**sovbox** is a collection of maximalist Ansible scripts to easily set up a Bitcoin full node on a headless server, that is able to serve many different wallets without any of the configuration based on a specific wallet (such as xpubs) and provide as much financial privacy and sovereignty as possible.
+**sovbox** is a collection of Ansible scripts to easily set up a Groestlcoin full node on a headless server, that is able to serve many different wallets without any of the configuration based on a specific wallet (such as xpubs) and provide as much financial privacy and sovereignty as possible.